 Health & Wellness

-Any student who experiences a sexual assault or crisis should first call the Sexual Assault Response & Prevention Center (SARP) at 617-353-SARP (7277) to speak with a counselor.
+Any student who experiences a crisis, including sexual assault, should first call the SHS Survivor Advocacy, Response & Prevention (SARP) at 617-353-7277 to speak with a counselor.

 Disability & Access Services (DAS)

-BU’s Fitness & Recreation Center (FitRec) is the place to go for a wide range of summer recreation courses, including outdoor activities such as sailing and rowing, wellness classes such as yoga and fitness, and much more.
-With approximately 270,000 square feet of space, FitRec offers an 18,000-square-foot weight and cardio room, two separate swimming pools, two multi-use gymnasiums with seven courts, an elevated 1/7 mile jogging track overlooking several activity areas, racquetball and squash courts, and a 30-foot climbing wall.
+BU’s Fitness & Recreation Center (FitRec) is the place to go for a wide range of summer wellness and recreation opportunities, including outdoor activities such as sailing and kayaking, aquatics classes for all ages, fitness offerings designed for everyone, and much more.
+With approximately 270,000 square feet of space, FitRec features an 18,000-square-foot weight and cardio room, two separate swimming pools, two multi-use gymnasiums with seven courts, an elevated 1/7 mile jogging track, racquetball and squash courts, and a 30-foot climbing wall.
 There is even a lazy river—a relaxing way to escape the heat on a summer afternoon.
 FitRec privileges also extend to sailing on the Charles River, as well as indoor and outdoor tennis courts.
 FitRec is located at 915 Commonwealth Avenue.
-BU students and those enrolled in summer programs at BU are eligible for FitRec membership.
+BU students and those enrolled in summer programs at BU are eligible for a FitRec membership.
 Beginning in the spring, a complete list of summer programming is available at bu.edu/fitrec.

 Calendar